jigpu/linuxwacom-wiki-archive/wiki/Wacom_Tablet_Set_Up.md

 Place the script in a file called *bin/toggle-touch.sh* in your home directory.
 Make the script executable with *chmod +x
 $HOME/bin/toggle-touch.sh*.
 Then you have to make a key binding for it in order to assign it to a tablet button.
+This depends on your window manager.

+### Compiz

-One way to do that is to install the CompizConfig Settings Manager (if you haven't already).
+If your window manager is compiz, install the CompizConfig Settings Manager (if you haven't already).

 -   click on the General option
 -   click on Commands